vivaxgen/ngs-pipeline/docs/tutorial.rst

 Running the Multi-Step Mode
 ---------------------------

+This section of the tutorial shows the use of ``run-multistep-variant-caller`` single command, which provides the simple and quick way to perform multi-step mode of the variant calling.
+In this section, 2 samples of *P vivax* WGS data will be processed to get the final result as a concatenated VCF file (a single VCF file containing all chromosomes).
+For larger number of samples, it is advisable to have the final result as multiple VCF files, each contains a specific chromosome, since the downstream analysis then can be performed individually on each chromosome in parallel to speed up the analysis.

 #.
 Activate the environment by executing the ``activate`` script if the
     environment has not been activated::